randomrandom/deep-atrous-ner/README.md

 # Deep-Atrous-CNN-NER: Word level model for Named Entity Recognition

-A Deep Atrous CNN architecture suitable for Named Entity Recognition on input with variable length.
+A Deep Atrous CNN architecture suitable for Named Entity Recognition on input with variable length, which achieves state of the art results.
+Up to 10x times faster during prediction time.

 The architecture replaces the predominant LSTM-based architectures for Named Entity Recognition tasks.
 Instead it uses fully convolutional model with dilated convolutions, which are resolution perserving.
 The architecture is inspired by the ByteNet model described in [Neural Machine Translation in Linear Time](https://arxiv.org/abs/1610.10099).